 HTTP basic authentication is a simple challenge and response mechanism whereby the client submits a user ID and password to the server.
 IDM understands the authorization header of the HTTP basic authentication contract.
 However, it deliberately does not use the full HTTP basic authentication contract and does not cause the browser built-in mechanism to prompt for username and password.
-It does understand utilities such as
+It also understands utilities, such as

-curl that can send the username and password in the Authorization header.
+curl and Postman, that can send the username and password in the Authorization header.